Which of the following is NOT a type of receivable in financial a... | Study Prep in Pearson+

 1

-Understand the concept of receivables: Receivables are amounts owed to a company by customers or other parties, typically as a result of sales or lending activities.
-They are classified as assets on the balance sheet.
+Understand the concept of receivables: Receivables in financial accounting represent amounts owed to a company by customers or other parties.
+They are considered assets because they are expected to be converted into cash in the future.

 Watch next